Same-sex marriage in Liechtenstein: Passage of legislation in 2011

 According to a report approved by the government in October 2022, the partnership law used "gender-equitable formulations" in its general clauses and legal definitions, implying that both same-sex and opposite-sex couples could enter into registered partnerships under the law.
 Registered partnerships were closed to new couples from 1 January 2025.
-Existing couples were entitled to retain their status as registered partners or convert their union into a recognized marriage.
+Existing couples were entitled to retain their status as registered partners or convert their unions into recognized marriages.

 Referendum

 A group called Vox Populi ("Voice of the People") announced its intention to force a referendum on the new law.
 According to the Constitution of Liechtenstein, the organization had until 21 April (30 days) to collect at least 1,000 signatures.
 As the necessary signatures were gathered (1,208 valid signatures), a referendum was held between 17 and 19 June 2011.
 The registered partnership law was approved by 68.8 percent of those who voted and thus went into effect on 1 September 2011.

 By municipality, the "Yes" vote received its largest support in Planken (at 73.4%), followed by Schaan (73.0%) and Ruggell (72.4%), whereas the highest "No" vote was recorded in Eschen (40.8%).